A Data-driven Loss Weighting Scheme across Heterogeneous Tasks for Image Denoising: Experimental results

-We then conduct experiments to verify the effectiveness of our proposed automatic weighting scheme for HSI denoising models.
-For convenience, the denoising models implemented with HWnet $h_\theta$ are prefixed by ``HW-".
+We then conduct experiments to verify the effectiveness of our proposed DLW scheme for image denoising models.
+For convenience, the denoising models implemented with the DLWnet $h_\theta$ are prefixed with ``DLW-".